Scott Cawthon: 2021: Retirement from game development

+Other activities

 Novels

+In May 2013, Cawthon released his first literary work "The Tearing" under the pseudonym "Michael Parsins".

-In December 2015, Cawthon released teasers for his first novel, Five Nights at Freddy's: The Untold Story, to be renamed Five Nights at Freddy's: The Silver Eyes.
+In December 2015, Cawthon released teasers for his first novel, Five Nights at Freddy's: The Untold Story, later renamed Five Nights at Freddy's: The Silver Eyes.
 The book was released on December 17, 2015, as an ebook for Amazon; a paperback edition is available.
 According to Cawthon, the book was released earlier than its planned release date due to a mistake on Amazon's part.
 On June 24, 2016, Cawthon announced that he had made a three-book deal with Scholastic Corporation and that the first book (The Silver Eyes) would be reprinted on paperback in October that year, with the second and third being released in 2017 and 2018.

 On June 27, 2017, Cawthon's second novel, Five Nights at Freddy's: The Twisted Ones, was released.
 It was the sequel to The Silver Eyes, and its story follows the main character, Charlie, who is "drawn back into the world of her father's frightening creations" when she tried to get over the events of The Silver Eyes.
 On August 29, 2017, Cawthon released the first official guidebook of Five Nights at Freddy's, entitled The Freddy Files.
-It contains character profiles, easter eggs, tips on playing the games, and theories sprouted from the franchise.
+It contains character profiles, easter eggs, advice for playing the games, and theories sprouted from the franchise.

 On December 26, 2017, Cawthon released the second guidebook for Five Nights at Freddy's called Survival Logbook.
 Unlike previous book releases, Survival Logbook has no listed Amazon Kindle editions, implying that it has pages designed for physical writing as opposed to simply reading from a device.
 The book, disguised as a normal children's activity book, contains many things to do, including a word search, grid drawing, and fill-in-the-blank activities, however, all of these were found to hold secrets involving the lore.

 On June 26, 2018, the third novel in the Five Nights at Freddy's book series, Five Nights at Freddy's: The Fourth Closet, was revealed on Amazon and was slated for release that same day.

 On December 26, 2019, the first book in the eleven-book series, Fazbear Frights #1: Into the Pit was released on Amazon in Kindle and paperback formats.
 The next ten books also had their release dates and titles announced over time.